 Each challenge includes three rounds:

-Progression between stage, levels, and phases depends on meeting the prescribed accuracy and consecutive performance criteria specified in the Competition instructions.
+Progression between stages, categories, levels, and tests depends on meeting the prescribed accuracy (90% or more) and consecutive performance criteria specified in the Competition instructions.

-Completion of the Competition requires successful completion of all applicable Final Rounds.
+Completion of the Competition requires successful completion of all applicable Final Stage.

-All progression rules are displayed on the platform and must be followed sequentially.
+All progression rules are displayed on the dashboard and must be followed sequentially.

 Only students who complete the Competition are eligible for rankings, awards, and certificates.

-No. All rounds, levels, and stages must be completed sequentially.
+All stages, levels, and tests must be completed sequentially in MNS, MLA-1, and MLA-2.
 Skipping any stage is not permitted.

-Time limits vary by round and are communicated on the Competition platform.
+Time limits vary by stage and are communicated on the competition dashboard.

-No. The format varies across Entry, Qualifier, and Final Stages to assess different abilities such as accuracy, speed, consistency, and learning ability.
+The format varies across Entry, Qualifying, and Final Stages to assess different abilities such as accuracy, speed, consistency, and learning ability.

-Students are eligible for awards only after successful completion of the applicable Competition, as defined for their grade.
+Students are eligible for awards only after successful completion of the competition, as defined for their grade.

-Scores and performance details will be made available through the official platform after evaluation and the declaration of results.
+Scores and performance details will be made available through the I am Samarth app after evaluation and the declaration of results.

 Yes.
 Awards may be subject to tax deductions in accordance with applicable laws.